dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmAllowDeleteStudyPermanently:

     dcmAllowDeleteStudyPermanently_"
+    "Store Permission Service Expiration Date Pattern",string,"Regular Expression applied to responses from Store Permission Service to extract the initial Study Expiration Date.
+E.g. ""expirationdate""\s*:\s*""([0-9]{8})"".
+If absent, locally configured Study Retention Policy Rules will be applied.
+May be overwritten by configured values for particular Archive Network AEs.","
+    .. _dcmStorePermissionServiceExpirationDatePattern:

+    dcmStorePermissionServiceExpirationDatePattern_"
     "Purge Storage Commitment Completed Delay",string,"Delay in ISO-8601 duration format PnDTnHnMn.nS after which results of completed Storage Commitment requests are purged.
 If absent, there is no deletion.","
     .. _dcmPurgeStgCmtCompletedDelay: